 Also a great resource is a chapter from the RGS Expedition Handbook, Desert Expeditions (PDF) by Tom Sheppard.
 Tom has written multiple books about driving in harsh climates, not least the fabled “Vehicle-dependent expeditions”

-There’s a few good points to consider from his, as ever, wise words
+There's a few good points to consider from his wise words.

 Driving style

-“Too many come out to the desert and bomb around in their 4x4s as though they’re in the Paris to Dakar rally”.
-I’ve never driven in sand myself, but having driven in horrendously muddy conditions, I understand how important the mindset is of how you should drive differently than when on tarmac.
+Having driven in sand myself and horrendously muddy conditions, I understand how important the mindset is of how you should drive differently than when on tarmac.
 Not least I see off road driving as constant obstacle puzzle that is more reliant on the driver than the vehicle.

 PETROL